From Rows to Reasoning: A Retrieval-Augmented Multimodal Framework for Spreadsheet Understanding

 Spreadsheets remain the foundational medium for analytical work at an enterprise level, and modern workbooks routinely contain thousands of cells, span multiple sheets, and embed diverse media such as charts, receipts, and scanned tables \cite{kandel2012enterprise, hermans2015enron}.
 While Large Language Models (LLMs) promise intuitive natural-language interaction with such documents, directly serializing entire sheets into a prompt is inefficient and brittle.
 Spreadsheet semantics hinge on spatial layout, structural dependencies, and cross-sheet relationships rather than text alone.
 Moreover, recent work shows that long-context LLMs suffer positional degradation, as accuracy declines when relevant information appears far from the prompt boundaries \cite{liu2023lostmiddlelanguagemodels}.
 This motivates retrieval-focused approaches that surface small, relevant subsets rather than streaming full spreadsheets into the context window.

-A prominent direction by Haoyu Dong et al., SpreadsheetLLM \cite{dong2025spreadsheetllmencodingspreadsheetslarge}, introduced encoding schemes SheetEncoder and SheetCompressor that compress cell content, positional addresses, and formatting to fit within an LLM’s context window.
+A prominent direction is SpreadsheetLLM \cite{dong2025spreadsheetllmencodingspreadsheetslarge}, which introduces encoding schemes SheetEncoder and SheetCompressor that compress cell content, positional addresses, and formatting to fit within an LLM's context window.
 While effective for single-sheet reasoning, such compression assumes all relevant data can fit within a single prompt and fails to scale to multi-sheet or multimodal settings.
 In practice, enterprise workbooks exceed these boundaries, incorporating thousands of rows, inter-sheet references, and embedded images.
 Retrieval-augmented generation approaches provide a complementary path: combining database-style retrieval with hybrid lexical–dense retrieval to fetch only the minimal, most relevant evidence for reasoning \cite{cormack2009rrf, karpukhin2020dpr, khattab2020colbert}.
 Empirical studies demonstrate that retrieval-augmented generation (RAG) can match or surpass long-context models at significantly lower computational cost and latency \cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp, gao2024retrievalaugmentedgenerationlargelanguage,borgeaud2022retro, karpukhin2020dpr}.
 Simple rank fusion methods, such as Reciprocal Rank Fusion (RRF), further enhance stability and performance across retrieval modalities \cite{azureHybridSearchRRF}.

 In this work, we make three novel contributions: